mattlean/lean-js-app-starter/docs/faq.md

 ---

-#### How do I remove all mentions of Lean JS App Starter from my project?
+#### How do I remove all mentions of Lean JS App Starter from my application?

-Search the code for strings that are the title of the starter project code name prefixed with `ljas-`.
-There shouldn't be many of them to replace.
+Search the code for strings that are the starter project code name prefixed with `ljas-`.
+This will be the same value as the `name` field in `package.json`.
+There are not many of them to replace.

-For example, if you're using the [React + Browser starter](https://github.com/mattlean/lean-js-app-starter/tree/v1.0.0-rc/starters/react-browser), you would search and replace for `ljas-react-browser`.
+For example, if you're using the [React + Browser starter](../starters/react-browser), you would search and replace for `ljas-react-browser`.
 This would replace the `package.json` `name` field and the title option in the webpack configuration used as the contents of the `<title>` tag in the HTML template.

-Then the final thing you need to do is clear contents of the `README.md` file and you'll be good to go.

 ---

 #### How do you change Node.js versions?

 We currently support Node.js versions >=20.9 to <21 by default.
-If you want to change that you need to do is update `engines.node` field in `package.json` and the Node.js version in the `.browserslistrc` file.
-Then make sure the app works as expected.
+If you want to change that, you need to update the `engines.node` field in `package.json` and the Node.js version in the `.browserslistrc` file.

 If you're using the Docker development environment, you will also need to update the Dockerfiles' `FROM` instructions to a base image with the updated Node.js version.
-You can find an appropriate official Node.js image here: https://hub.docker.com/_/node/tags
+You can find an appropriate official Node.js image on Docker Hub: https://hub.docker.com/_/node/tags

 Don't forget to make sure everything is still working as expected after changing versions.